Burksiella

 Taxonomic history

 The was established by De Santis in 1957.
-The and number of included species require further clarification from primary taxonomic literature.
+The type and number of included species require further clarification from primary taxonomic literature.

 Research context